Ved-vampir/ceph-perf-tool/README.md

       --port PORT, -p PORT  Specify port for udp connection (9095 by default) --user USER, -u USER  User name for all hosts (root by default) --timeout TIMEOUT, -w TIMEOUT
+                            Time between collecting (5 by default)
-                            Max time in sec waiting for answers (30 by default) --partsize PARTSIZE, -b PARTSIZE
+      --partsize PARTSIZE, -b PARTSIZE
-                            Part size for udp packet (4096 by default) --ceph CEPH, -c CEPH  Ceph command line command (ceph by default) --pathtotool PATHTOTOOL, -t PATHTOTOOL
+                            Part size for udp packet (4096 by default) --ceph CEPH, -c CEPH  Ceph command line command (ceph by default) --path-to-tool PATH_TO_TOOL, -t PATH_TO_TOOL
                             Path to remote utility perfcollect.py
-      --savetofile SAVETOFILE, -s SAVETOFILE
+      --save-to-file FILENAME, -s FILENAME
                             Save output in file, filename required
-      --localip LOCALIP, -i LOCALIP
-                            Local ip for udp answer (if you don't specify it, not good net might be used)
+      --localip IP, -i IP   Local ip for udp answer (if you don't specify it, not good net might be used)
-      --sysmetrics, -m      Include info about cpu, memory and disk usage --copytool, -y        Copy tool to all nodes to path from -t
+      --sysmetrics, -m      Include info about cpu, memory and disk usage --diff, -d            Get not counters values, but their difference time by time
+      --copytool, -y        Copy tool to all nodes to path from -t